Dr. Alex Stone, DPT, CSCS

 Some rare but severe side effects include bleeding in the head after scalp cupping or anemia from blood loss after multiple wet cupping sessions.

-Additionally, people might experience pain or discomfort during the procedure, and it may not be effective for everyone or every condition, so it’s essential to consult a healthcare professional for personalized advice.
+Additionally, people might experience pain or discomfort during the procedure, which may not be effective for everyone or every condition, so it’s essential to consult a healthcare professional for personalized advice.

 Is cupping therapy painful?